htmfilho/htmfilho.github.io/_posts/2020/2020-03-17-exponential-geometric.md

 You can recognize an exponential distribution when the next point in the chart is the previous point raised to a certain power, forcing the chart to rapidly increase or decrease.

 Once sick, 80% of the population gets recovered after 2 weeks, feeling just mild symptoms.
-20% of them are immune-suppressive to some degree and remain sick in the third week with complications such as pneumonia and liver failure.
+20% are immune-suppressive to some degree and remain sick in the third week with complications such as pneumonia and liver failure.
 Unfortunately, 4% don't make it.
 What we notice here is that recovery is timeboxed.
 The cases are closed not in the same exponential rate, but in a geometric rate.
-Look at the green line in the chart that shows the situation in China.
+Look at the green line in the chart that shows the recovery in China.

 ![Geometric Increase](/images/posts/geometric-increase.png)